Openhouse FY23-24 Impact Report

 Our community members come to Openhouse for all different reasons, and from all different backgrounds.

-Meet three of our community members and hear how Openhouse has changed their lives for the better.
+Meet some of our community members and hear how we were there for them when they needed us the most.

 We’re serious about financial transparency.